knative/serving/docs/spec/normative_examples.md

     status: True
 ```

-After testing the new revision at `next.my-service.default.mydomain.com`, it can
+After testing and gradually rolling out the new revision at
-be promoted to a fully-rolled-out `current` revision by updating the service to
+`next.my-service.default.mydomain.com`, it can be promoted to a fully-rolled-out
-list only `ghi` in the revision list.
+`current` revision by updating the service to list only `ghi` in the revision
+list.

 ```http
 PATCH /apis/serving.knative.dev/v1alpha1/namespaces/default/services/my-service